-The night before one of our hikes in the spring of 2008, a strong storm blew through the Smokies and dropped marble-sized hail, which still littered the trail that morning.
+The night before one of our hikes in the spring of 2008, a strong storm blew through the Smokies and dropped marble-sized hail, which still littered the trail the next morning.
 Guests returning from their stay at the LeConte Lodge the night before reported that the top of the mountain received nearly six inches of hail.
-They also related how they watched an incredible display of lightning below them before the storm moved up and over the mountain.
+They also related how they watched an incredible display of lightning below them, just before the storm moved up and over the mountain.

-At just over 1.3 miles from the trailhead you'll reach Arch Rock, the first prominent landmark along the trail.
-The arch was formed by freezing and thawing which eroded away the softer rock from underneath the harder rock.
+At just over 1.3 miles from the trailhead hikers will reach Arch Rock, the first prominent landmark along the trail.
+The arch was formed by freezing and thawing, which eroded away the softer rock from underneath the harder rock.
 The trail actually goes under the arch and requires a climb of several steps etched into the stone before exiting at the top.

 Beyond Arch Rock the trail begins ascending towards Alum Cave.
 Anakeesta Ridge will dominate the views on your left throughout this stretch of trail.
 At roughly two miles from the trailhead hikers will reach the appropriately named Inspiration Point; with its commanding views of Little Duck Hawk Ridge towards the west, and Myrtle Point, near the top of Mount LeConte towards the northeast.
 The Eye of the Needle, a hole in the rock at the top of Little Duck Hawk Ridge, can also be seen from Inspiration Point.

 A much better view of the Eye can be found a little further up the trail.
-While descending the trail on our return trip we watched two Peregrine Falcons as they playfully swooshed through the air near the Eye.
-By the way, Peregrine Falcons are also known as Duck Hawks.
+While descending the trail on our return trip we watched two peregrine falcons as they playfully swooshed through the air near the Eye.
+In case you didn't know, peregrine falcons are also known as duck hawks.

-At 2.2 miles you'll reach Alum Cave, which really isn't a cave, but is actually a concaved bluff, about 80 feet in height, and roughly 500 feet in length.
+At 2.2 miles hikers will reach Alum Cave, which really isn't a cave, but is actually a concaved bluff, about 80 feet in height, and roughly 500 feet in length.
 During the warmer months of the year water drips off from the ledges above.
 In the winter these droplets turn into large icicles.